How to season cast iron skillet with just a few simple steps! If your cast iron skillet is old or new, these simple steps will help!

 If you don’t have a cast iron skillet you may want to consider purchasing one, it is good for cooking in and on the oven for a wide variety of foods.

-Then you may either do 8 and 9 or season on stove top by turning on medium heat until it starts to smoke, turn off burner and allow it to completely cool before storing in the cupboard.
+Then you may either do 7 and 8 or season on stove top by turning on medium high heat until it starts to smoke.
+Then turn off the burner and allow it to completely cool before storing in the cupboard.